Creating Print-Ready PDFs from Adobe Programs: A Complete Guide

 • Click Marks and Bleeds in the left menu

-• Check Use Document Bleed Settings to include your established bleed area
+• Uncheck Use Document Bleed Settings unless you are sure your document’s bleed settings are correct

 • Check the Summary panel for any warnings or errors